lachm99/lachm99.github.io/e-portfolio/standard-1.md

 One tool in this category is [AnkiApp](https://www.ankiapp.com/), a cross-platform app which can be used to create, find, group, share, and use digital flashcards (AnkiApp Inc., 2020).

-{% include img-container.html img="/assets/img/e-portfolio/ankiapp.gif" cap="AnkiApp Web Flashcard Demonstration" link="https://www.ankiapp.com/" %}
+{% include img-container.html img="/assets/img/e-portfolio/ankiapp.gif" cap="AnkiApp Web flashcard demonstration" link="https://www.ankiapp.com/" %}

 Teachers can assign flashcards as a form of formative assessment, monitoring student progress.
 Students can be tasked with creating a deck, synthesizing disciplinary knowledge into review materials.
 This versatility, including options to use it across the range of lower to higher order thinking activities, make AnkiApp a helpful tool in line with focus area 1.5.